Bret: I don't think we're going to get sex and get paid.

 - Crazy/Clingy Jealous Girl: Mel.

-- Cultural Cringe: Completely ignored by New Zealand's TV networks, until they made it big in America.
+- Cultural Cringe: They were completely ignored by New Zealand's TV networks, until they made it big in America.
+Even then, they still struggle to get funding for follow-up projects as their humor is "too Wellington".
 Averted, however, by their New Zealand fan base, who've backed them from the very start.

 - Cute and Psycho: Mel is definitely this.
 Stress on the "psycho" part.